Magister artis historia

 History of Art, Photography

 Dr. Grillo received his PhD from Cornell University with a dissertation on Medieval History of Art.
 He continued this work with his 1997 book, “Symbolic Structures: The Role of Composition in Signalling Meaning in Italian Late Medieval Painting.”
-He offers seminars on Medieval and Renaissance Epistemology, Medieval and Renaissance New Media, and Theory and Practice in Photography, and lectures also in, Film Studies.
+Recent articles include ““Perspective as Structured Memory in the Wake of the Plague”Illuminated Architecture: The Influence of Manuscripts on the Palatine Chapel”, “Broadening the Gene Pool: The Value of the Humanities Future Success”, and “The David of Michelangelo and Renaissance Neo-Platonism”.
+He offers seminars on Fourteenth-Century Epistemology, Medieval and Renaissance Phenomenology, Theory and Practice in Photography, and Documentary Film History, among others.
 He is also a practicing photographer, and seeks to explore how aesthetic theories play out directly in application in our world, particularly how photography operates as a cultural specific visual modality.

 He directs both the interdisciplinary Medieval and Renaissance Studies minor and the Film and Video minor.